Elvis' Gold Records Volume 5: Reissues

 RCA reissued the album on July 15, 1997, and added six bonus tracks taken from a three-year span from 1967 to 1970, including three additional Top 40 singles.
 The original album sequence was largely left intact, though "If I Can Dream" was moved to the end of the disc.
 RCA's selection of bonus tracks is somewhat puzzling as it features several of Elvis' pre-comeback recordings, rather than 1970s hits; "Always On My Mind", "Promised Land", "Steamroller Blues", "Separate Ways", "Hurt", "T-R-O-U-B-L-E", "I Really Don't Want To Know", and "Until It's Time for You to Go" were among Elvis' top forty hits during the decade.
-Top 10 hit “The Wonder of You” and “Don’t Cry Daddy” were still not included on the reissued expanded version.
+Inexplicably, “The Wonder of You” and “Don’t Cry Daddy”, both top 10 hits in 1970, were still not included on the reissued expanded version.

 Only "Memories" which was featured on Elvis' comeback special and "You Don't Have To Say You Love Me", a top twenty single in 1970 are consistent with the selection from the original album.
 Three of the bonus tracks are from soundtrack recordings.
 "Big Boss Man" and "Guitar Man" were originally released as top 40 singles and as bonus songs on the Clambake album.
 "Edge of Reality" is from Live a Little, Love a Little (it was also the B-side to "If I Can Dream").
 The remaining track, "U.S. Male" was a 1968 single.